-The content of our testimony is two-fold; interpretation and authentication.
+The content of our testimony is two-fold — interpretation and authentication.
 We interpret scientific information for the trier of fact.
-We authenticate the recording as reliable evidence with integrity, and we ask ourselves a series of questions.
+We authenticate the recording as reliable evidence with integrity, and we ask ourselves a series of questions:

 The timeline must be free of any gaps or periods of time during which the exact custody and location of the evidence cannot be accounted for.
 A weak link in the chain of custody can easily overturn a conviction on appeal.

 With nearly four decades of experience, you can trust Primeau Forensics to handle your investigative needs.
-We’ll help you establish a chain of custody and support you during trial.
+We’ll help you establish a chain of custody and support you during the trial.
 Contact us to learn more about our forensic services.